Týr (band)

-Týr ([tʰʊɪːɹ]) is a Faroese folk metal band.
+Týr ([tʰʊɪːɹ]) is a folk metal band from the Faroe Islands.
 They have been characterised as one of "the islands' two most successful metal bands".
 Their subject matter revolves almost entirely around Viking lore, mythology, and history, taking their name from Týr, the god of war in Norse religion.

 History

 Before Týr, Heri Joensen and Gunnar H. Thomsen formed their first band, Cruiser, at the age of 17.
 Streymoy also played with them for a short while.
 They later changed their name to Wolfgang.
 Although neither band released any albums, Wolfgang, who are still active, recorded an undisclosed number of songs that, according to Joensen, are "pretty much ready to release".

 Týr formed in Copenhagen, Denmark in 1998.
 Heri Joensen met his old bandmate, Kári Streymoy, at a party in January in Copenhagen.
 Joensen suggested to Streymoy that they should meet up and jam.
 Streymoy initially declined, but later took him up on his offer.
 They were soon joined by another former bandmate, bassist Gunnar H. Thomsen, expanding the duo into a trio.
 In 2001, guitarist Terji Skibenæs joined the band.

 They signed a worldwide deal with Austria's Napalm Records in early 2006, while signed to the Faroese record label Tutl.
 In September 2012, they signed a three-album deal with Metal Blade Records.

 They began making music which was heavily inspired by Norse mythology, kvæði (Faroese traditional music), and heavy metal music in general.
 According to the band's frontman Heri Joensen:

-Accordingly, scholarship has found that the band's lyrics and imagery promote pan-Nordic ideologies, and draw on well established, transnational genre conventions from metal music; but has also suggested that the band's insistence on their Faroese identity, which has been fetishised by international audiences, could be "regarded as a form of self-exoticisation".
+Canadian writer Joshua Green claimed that the band's insistence on their Faroese identity, which has been fetishised by international audiences, could be "regarded as a form of self-exoticisation".
 The band's handling of traditional songs is characterised by fidelity to traditional melodies, but more complex and innovative handling of associated chord progressions and harmonies.

 The band has been accused of promoting Nazi ideologies through their use of runes and other imagery appropriated by Nazis.
 The band responded to these accusations with the song "Shadow of the Swastika" on the album Lay of Thrym (2011), which in the assessment of Karl Spracklen, "attacks the far-right for appropriating...heathen symbols and images associated with pre-Christian northern Europe".
 Even so, scholars have, in the words of Catherine Hoad and Samuel Whiting, suggested that "through imagining the Viking as an ancestral, genetic category, the 'common past' of the Nordic people is constructed as a self-identity apart from other people" in the work of Týr.
 Likewise, Spracklen finds that "the themes in Týr's songs celebrate pagan identity, Viking identity and the hegemonic masculinity of the Viking warrior combined with the modern-day heavy metal anthem of being an individual".

+The band released the song "Rainbow Warrior", a song about the Sea Shepherd Conservation Society in response to their campaign against whaling in the Faroe Islands.
+Joensen defended the whaling in a debate with Paul Watson.